On the degree of polynomials computing square roots mod p: Introduction

 When $p \equiv 3 \mod 4$, then it is well known that $f(X) = X^{(p+1)/4}$ computes square roots.
-This degree is surprisingly low, since we are essentially interpolating a polynomial from $(p-1)/2$ evaluations.
+This degree is surprisingly low, since we are essentially interpolating a polynomial from $(p-1)/2$ evaluations (where the evaluations are specified up to sign).
 We are interested in whether there is a similar phenomenon for $p \equiv 1 \mod 4$.

 Concretely, we study the question: what is the smallest degree of a polynomial that computes square roots?
 Despite being a basic and natural question, there were no nontrivial bounds known for this question for the case of $p \equiv 1 \mod 4$.